Mobile App Store Optimization Guide 2019

 A good video should be able to capture the attention of a viewer and communicate your value proposition in the first 12 seconds because over 80% of viewers won’t watch any longer.

-For this reason, when making a video you need to consider which features in the app are the most crucial and how you can communicate it in the most efficient way in the very beginning of the video, with secondary information following closer to the middle and the end.
+For this reason, when making a video you need to consider which features in the app are the most crucial and how you can communicate it in the most efficient way at the very beginning of the video, with secondary information following closer to the middle and the end.

-In general - your best bet is to pick two or three defining feature of your product and concentrate on them, rather than trying to cover every little detail.
+In general - your best bet is to pick two or three defining features of your product and concentrate on them, rather than trying to cover every little detail.
 This way your overall message will be more impactful.

 A big no-no is to start a video with a slow fade in or a welcome message – almost all users will instantly close the player and even if the content following later is world-class, your efforts will go completely in vain.